Dry, windy conditions challenge Washington state firefighters

 The National Weather Service issued a fire weather warning through Tuesday evening for central and northeast Washington state, while unhealthy air quality alerts have also been made for parts of Oregon, Idaho and Montana due to wildfire smoke.

-Nearly two dozen fires in Washington and Oregon alone have scorched more than 1 million acres (405,000 hectares), according to the National Interagency Fire Centre in Boise, Idaho.
+Nearly two dozen fires in Washington and Oregon alone have scorched more than 1 million acres (405,000 hectares), according to the National Interagency Fire Center in Boise, Idaho.

 In north-central Washington, a cluster of deadly fires dubbed the Okanogan Complex has burned more than 258,339 acres (104,546 hectares), overtaking last year's Carlton Complex fire as the state's largest on record.
 It was just 15 percent contained.